sanskrit/raw_etexts_english/blogs/manasataramgini/2006-08-25_the-mythology-of-tirumular.md

 +++
-title = "The mythology ofxa0tirumUlar"
+title = "The mythology of tirumUlar"

 +++
 It is clear from tirumantiram verses 337 onwards that tirumUlar was an